jnsrnhld/generic-spark-listener/README.md

 A generic spark listener which emits messages on spark events via a [ZeroMQ](https://zeromq.org/) socket.
+The listener is meant to talk to a runtime prediction/auto-scaling tool (like [Enel](https://ieeexplore.ieee.org/document/9679361) or [Ellis](https://ieeexplore.ieee.org/document/8241102)) which uses the runtime data info contained in the listener's emitted events to calculate an optimal scale-out for meeting a pre-defined runtime target of a Spark application.

 ```yaml
 # Add via "spark.extraListeners" in your SparkApplication definition